cassiebreviu/intro-nlp-wine-reviews/README.md

 Output:
 ['aromas', 'flavors', 'fruit', 'palate', 'wine']
 ```
 Here we are getting the features of the vectorizer.
-Because we told the CountVectorizer to have a `max_feature = 5` it will build a vocabulary that only consider the top feature words ordered by term frequency across the corpus.
+Because we told the CountVectorizer to have a `max_feature = 5` it will build a vocabulary that only considers the top feature words ordered by term frequency across the corpus.
 This means that our `description` vectors would _only_ include these words when they are tokenized, all the other words would be ignored.

 Lets print out our first `description` and first `vector` to see this represented.